ZWCAD

 ZWCAD (中望CAD) is a CAD software application.
 It is developed by ZWSOFT in Guangzhou, China.
 ZWCAD is a CAD software mainly for two-dimensional designing and is compatible with DWG files.

-ZWCAD is available in more than 15 languages and has more than 1,400,000 users from over 90 countries and districts.
-The latest software version is ZWCAD 2024.

 Overview

-ZWCAD is compatible with widely used 2D CAD drawing formats (such as DWG, DWT, DXF, DWF) and can directly read and save common graphics information.
+ZWCAD is compatible with widely used 2D & 3D CAD drawing formats (such as DWG, DWT, DXF, DWF) and can directly read and save common graphics information.
 In addition, ZWCAD's interface and usage are similar to those of other 2D CAD software.
 ZWCAD can run on both Windows and Linux operating systems.

 Versions

 There are various versions of ZWCAD, such as the following.